 Photon uses the Eclipse Rich Client Platform.
 If you're familiar with the Eclipse IDE, Photon will look very familiar to you.
 On Windows, an entry for Photon will have been added to your Start menu or Desktop, as you requested during installation.
 On Linux, to start Photon:

 On OSX, there is a Photon.app which you can add to your toolbar or Applications folder.

 Photon can run by itself, however, most of its utility comes from connecting to other components in the Marketcetera Automated Trading Platform stack, like the Deploy Anywhere Routing Engine and one or more Strategy Engines.
 Upon start, Photon prompts you to log in to the Deploy Anywhere Routing Engine (DARE) in the cloud.
 This system is available for you to use without charge for your evaluation of Marketcetera.

-The default credentials for DARE are user/password.
-You share this user with all other evaluators.
+The default credentials for DARE are the same credentials you used to register with Marketcetera Confluence.
 When you install your own DARE appliance later, you can set up your own users.

 Once you've entered the credentials to connect to DARE, you can tell if Photon has successfully connected by the status icons at the bottom.
 The icons will change from

 (the left light is for the connection to DARE, the right light is for the connection to the Market Data Nexus, more on that later)